Jump to the content

 Globalization and diversity

-Species die out, languages and cultures are forgotten - globalization and climate crisis accelerate these processes.
-But with every language that is no longer understood, a worldview disappears, know that with every plant and animal, a possible answer to problems of today or in the future is destroyed.
-We are committed to maintaining the biological and cultural diversity.
+Species are becoming extinct, languages and cultures are being forgotten – globalization and the climate crisis are accelerating these processes.
+But with every language that is no longer understood, a worldview disappears, knowledge vanishes, and with every plant and animal, a potential answer to today's and tomorrow's problems is destroyed.
+We are committed to preserving biological and cultural diversity.
 Support us!

 Your donation helps!